BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 **WARGEAR**

-- Armour
+- [Armour]
-- hand weapon
+- [Hand Weapon]
-- bow
+- [Bow]

 **HEROIC ACTIONS**

-- Heroic Accuracy
+- [Heroic Accuracy]
-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

-- Woodland Creature
+- [Woodland Creature]

 - **Banner of Arwen Evenstar** `PASSIVE`

-This is a banner with a range of 6" rather than 3", and Halbarad never suffers the -1 penalty to his Duel Rolls for carrying a banner.
-Additionally, friendly models within 6" and Line of Sight of the Banner of Arwen Evenstar automatically pass any Courage Tests they are required to take.
+This is a [banner][Banner] with a range of 6" rather than 3", and Halbarad never suffers the -1 penalty to his Duel Rolls for carrying a [banner][Banner].
+Additionally, friendly models within 6" and Line of Sight of the [Banner] of Arwen Evenstar automatically pass any Courage Tests they are required to take.

 </div>

 ---
 <div class="unitCard" markdown>

 ### MALBETH THE SEER [80 POINTS]